elemental/elemental-web/source/doc-dev/intro.rst

 choice).
 Some of the unique features of Elemental include distributed implementations of:

+* Dense and sparse Interior Point Methods for linear and quadratic programs
+* Support for dense and sparse basis pursuit, Lasso, SVM, etc.
 * High-performance pseudospectral computation and visualization
 * Quadratic-time low-rank Cholesky and LU modifications
 * Bunch-Kaufman and Bunch-Parlett for accurate symmetric factorization